brevzin/cpp_proposals/2996_reflection/reflection.md

 * library wording updates
   * improve specification of `access_context::current()` (including examples)
   * `size_of(r)` is no longer constant if `r` is a bit-field
+  * allowing `extract` to pull a pointer from an array

 Since [@P2996R10]: